Sign in

 1. An event handler calls and awaits the AccessTheWebAsync async method.

-2. AccessTheWebAsync creates an HttpClient instance and calls the GetStringAsync asynchronous method to download the contents of a website as a string.
+2. AccessTheWebAsync creates an HttpClient instance and calls the GetStringAsync method to download a website's content.

-5. DoIndependentWork is a synchronous method that does its work and returns to its caller.
+5. DoIndependentWork is a synchronous method that completes its task and returns control.

-If you are new to asynchronous programming, take a minute to consider the difference between synchronous and asynchronous behavior.
-A synchronous method returns when its work is complete (step 5), but an async method returns a task value when its work is suspended (steps 3 and 6).
-When the async method eventually completes its work, the task is marked as completed and the result, if any, is stored in the task.
+In asynchronous programming, a synchronous method returns when its work is complete.
+An async method returns a task value when its work is suspended.
+When the async method completes, the task is marked as completed.

 API Async Methods